 Building a Successful Cause Marketing Campaign

-A successful marketing campaign can bring many benefits, from generating new leads to creating loyalty and trust among customers.
-Done properly, cause marketing can help both your business and your nonprofit partner.
-It’s important to make a strategic plan before starting your campaign to ensure both parties will get the most out of the situation.
+A successful cause marketing campaign can bring many benefits, from generating new leads to creating loyalty and trust among your customers.
+Done properly, cause marketing will help both your business and your nonprofit partner.
+It’s important to make a strategic marketing plan before launching your campaign to ensure that both parties will get the most out of the collaboration.

-A successful cause marketing campaign should reflect the values of your company and your customers.
-While there have been examples of random, successful partnerships, cause marketing can come off as more genuine if the cause is related to your brand in some way.
-Knowing your audience and constructing a campaign around their values will not only help the nonprofit you are involved with, but it could also help increase loyalty to your brand.
+A cause marketing campaign should reflect the values of your company and your customers.
+While there are examples of successful partnerships between organizations with nothing obvious in common, cause marketing will come off as more genuine if the cause is related to your brand in some way.
+Knowing your audience and constructing a campaign around their values will not only help the nonprofit you are involved with, but will also increase loyalty to your brand.

 Additionally, your employees will be more willing to participate if it’s something they believe in.
 Their passion will show through their work, enhancing the outcomes for the nonprofit.

 Monetary contributions aren’t the only way companies can help a cause.
 Often money isn’t enough to convince consumers, and monetary gifts can seem disingenuous or even lazy.
 Furthermore, many small businesses might not have the budget to write a large check.
 Luckily, businesses and marketing departments have more to offer than just money.